slowstabs/CCNA_Course_Notes/Course_Notes/Interfaces_and_Cables.md

 ---

-Most modern equipment now has AUTO MDI-X which **automatically detects** which pins their neighbour is transmitting on and adjust the pins they receive data on.
+Most modern equipment now has AUTO MDI-X which **automatically detects** which pins their neighbour is transmitting on and adjust the pins they receive data on, on the device side (not the cable).

 1000BASE-T/10GBASE-T = 4 pairs (8 wires)